 My parents also had one of Kristy's sister's pups, Jenna.
 In turn, one of her pups was our second dog, Corinna.

 When we finally bought a house here in the USA the people moving out were emigrating and couldn't take their dog with them.
-She became our third dog, Lady.
+So she became our third dog, Lady.

-Adopted from the rescue people, our fourth dog was, Rio who we got as a pup.
+After Lady passed our fourth dog, adopted from the rescue people, was Rio, who we got as a pup.